 EDI stands for Electronic Data Interchange.
-It is a complicated system that consists of sets of rules and guidelines, which allow businesses to exchange commercial documents almost automatically, without human intervention.
-Purchase orders, invoices, etc. are translated into the EDI format - a format that can be written by a machine.
+It is a complicated system consisting of rules and guidelines that allow businesses to exchange commercial documents almost automatically, without human intervention.
+Purchase orders, invoices, etc., are translated into the EDI format - a format that can be written by a machine.

 Where is EDI used?

 EDI is getting more and more popular in all business spheres.
 Not all companies already employ it as it requires specific facilities and knowledge, but their number is rising day by day.
 Originally, it was designed for transportation and retail businesses but today, many other industries use it.
 Among them, there are manufacturing, utility, healthcare, and others.

 What are the advantages of EDI?

 Among the main benefits of EDI, there are:

 Fast processing.
 Data exchange takes minutes instead of hours in the case of sending postal mail.